TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/OptionSplit.rst

 From the full example we can deduce the **builtin ruleset**:

 1. The items of mainpart Z are used first.

 2. The items of mainpart A are used second.

 3. The items of mainpart R are used third.

 4. The *order* in which input items appear in the output is from left to right exactly as in the input.

 5. For mainpart Z the *start position* is as close to the *end* as possible.

 6. For mainpart A subparts are taken from the beginning.

 7. For mainpart R subparts are taken from the beginning and the whole sequence R is *repeated* from the beginning as long as necessary.

+8. If mainpart R is empty the last subpart of A is repeated.

 More Examples